george-kan/georgekan/content/books/the_one_thing/index.md

 **Chapter 14: Live by Priority**

 We severely discount future rewards for pleasures in the now.
-In order to mitigate this limitation, one has to break down the one thing into smaller time intervals: "What is the one thing you can do today that will help you achieve the one thing of the week...."
+In order to mitigate this limitation, one has to break down the ONE thing into smaller time intervals: "What is the ONE thing you can do today that will help you achieve the ONE thing of the week...."

 **Chapter 15: Live for Productivity**